Andrew-S-Rosen/periodic_trends/README.md

 * [pandas](http://pandas.pydata.org/)
 * [matplotlib](http://matplotlib.org/)

-These packages can be easily installed using [pip](https://pip.pypa.io/en/stable/) and the simple `pip install` command or through the `conda install` command if you have an [Anaconda distribution](https://www.continuum.io/downloads) of Python. with an already installed version of Python.
+These packages can be easily installed using [pip](https://pip.pypa.io/en/stable/) and the `pip install` command or through the `conda install` command if you have an [Anaconda distribution](https://www.continuum.io/downloads) of Python.
 The latter is the easiest option, in my opinion.

 Example
 -----